How to Do the Preacher Curl to Blow Up Your Biceps

 Appears in: Sagi’s BOD exclusives >> Bis and Tris

-• Position yourself on a preacher curl bench with your elbows bent and an EZ bar held in both hands with an underhand grip.
+- Position yourself on a preacher curl bench with your triceps resting on the pad and your elbows bent holding an EZ bar with both hands using an underhand grip.

 Preacher Curl Variations